I'm Healthy and I live with HIV

 How do I access healthcare?

-Treatment in NZ is provided through the Infectious Diseases (ID) departments or Sexual Health Clinics at the Public Hospitals in each region.
-A referral can be made to the HIV team at any ID Department by a General Practice doctor, an HIV support organization or by contacting the I.D. department/clinic directly.
+Treatment in NZ is provided through the Infectious Diseases (ID) departments at Public Hospitals or through Sexual Health Clinics in each region.
+A referral can be made to the HIV team by a General Practice Doctor, Body Positive or any other HIV support organisation.
+In some areas, the ID Department or Sexual Health Clinic can be contacted directly.

 Treatment and Service Providers

-Treatment for people with HIV in NZ is generally provided by regional health clinics and hospitals.
-Some are within the Infectious Disease departments, Sexual Health clinics or by registered General Practice doctors.
+Treatment for people with HIV in NZ is only available via Infectious Disease departments within regional hospitals or Sexual Health Clinics.
 Not all cities and towns in NZ have these facilities and not all facilities offer all services.
 Depending on your location you may need to travel to receive the care you need.
 This is particularly true for the South Island which has a smaller population spread over a large geographical area.
 Not all services are available at all locations, some are only available on a limited basis or infrequently.
 Telehealth appointments may be available to reduce the travel requirements once you have a relationship with the clinic.

 North Island (North)